Lions 2013: Welsh Barbarians have point to prove, says Rees

 Hibbard's performances, as Wales fought back from that opening loss to win the Six Nations, earned the Osprey a place on the Lions tour along with England hookers Dylan Hartley and Tom Youngs.

-Another Welshman, James Hook, has also expressed his disappointment at missing out on the 37-man squad.
+Another Welshman, James Hook, has also at missing out on the 37-man squad.

 Both men - plus Wales scrum-half Dwayne Peel and props Paul James and Duncan Jones - will want to shine for the Barbarians against a Lions side under the guidance of regular Wales coach Gatland.